MarwolTuk/scs-anatomy/anatomy.md

    ASCII data containing an already mentioned absolute path in the file-hierarchy to a dds-file.

 ### dds-files
-dds-files store the underlying gaphic data of the textures and are esentally images.
-There are ewxtensions for GIMP or Photoshop to import/edit/export them.
-[Wikipedia](https://en.wikipedia.org/wiki/DirectDraw_Surface) lokks like a good starding point to find more information about them.
+dds-files store the underlying graphic data of the textures and are essentially images.
+There are extensions for GIMP or Photoshop to import/edit/export them.
+[Wikipedia](https://en.wikipedia.org/wiki/DirectDraw_Surface) looks like a good starting point to find more information about them.

-For ETS you should create them with mipmaps and either in the RGB8 (sometimes R8G8B8) or RGBA8 schema, depending on your need for an alpha channel.
+For ETS2 you should create them with mipmaps and either in the RGB8 (R8G8B8) or RGBA8 schema, depending on your need for an alpha channel.